GLIGEN: Open-Set Grounded Text-to-Image Generation: Experiments

-\paragraph{Image grounded generation.} One can also use a reference image to represent a grounded entity as discussed previously.
-Fig.~\ref{fig:image_condition} top row shows qualitative results, which demonstrate that the visual feature can complement details that are hard to describe by language, such as the style and shape of cars.
+{\textbf{Image grounded generation.}} One can also use a reference image to represent a grounded entity as discussed previously.
+Fig.~\ref{fig:teaser} (b) shows qualitative results, which demonstrate that the visual feature can complement details that are hard to describe by language.

 \paragraph{Text and image grounded generation.} Besides using either text or image to represent a grounded entity, one can also keep both representations in one model for more creative generation.
-Figure~\ref{fig:image_condition} second row shows text grounded generation with style / tone transfer.
-Here we ground the text (``a brick house'') with the red bounding box.
-For the style reference image, we find that grounding it to an image corner (green bounding box) or its edge is sufficient.
+Fig.~\ref{fig:teaser} (c) shows text grounded generation with style / tone transfer.
+For the style reference image, we find that grounding it to an image corner or its edge is sufficient.
 Since the model needs to generate a harmonious style for the entire image, we hypothesize the self-attention layers may broadcast this information to all pixels, thus leading to consistent style for the entire image.

-\paragraph{Image grounded inpainting.} As we previously demonstrated, one can ground text to missing region for inpainting, one can also ground reference images to missing regions.
-Figure~\ref{fig:image_grounded_inpainting} shows inpainting results grounded on reference images.
-To remove boundary artifacts, we follow GLIDE~\cite{GLIDE}, and modify the first conv layer by adding 5 extra channels (4 for $z_0$ and 1 for inpainting mask) and make them trainable with the new added layers.
+\paragraph{Keypoints grounded generation.} We also demonstrate \shortname{} using keypoints for articulate objects control as shown in the Fig.~\ref{fig:teaser} (d).
+Note that this model is only trained with human keypoint annotations; but it can generalize to other humanoid object due to the scheduled sampling technique we proposed.
+We also quantitatively study this grounding condition in the supp.

+\paragraph{Spatially-aligned condition map grounded generation.} Fig.~\ref{fig:teaser} (e-h) demonstrate results for depth map, edge map, normal map, and semantic map grounded generation.
+These types of conditions allow users to have more fine-grained generation control.
+See supp for more qualitative results.